somasis/musl-wiki/alternatives.md

 - [ucpp] C99 preprocessor library and program.
 - [mcpp] another C99 preprocessor library and program.
-- [sparse] mostly C99 compatible semantic analyser and C frontend written by linus.
+- [sparse] mostly C99 compatible semantic analyzer and C frontend written by Linus Torvalds.
 - [firm/cparser] C99 compatible C compiler and optimization framework. x86 and
   SPARC backends.
 - [GPP] General Purpose Preprocessor.
 Has added functionality not available in a